 10 Valuable Tips and Advice for the Brand New Homemaker

-⇒Make Your Bed Every Morning
+⇒Make Your Bed Every Morning⇐

 If you don’t, trust me, you will feel productive and satisfied when you do.
-I can’t say that you may feel the same as I do, but when I go to my bedroom at the end of the day and see a neatly made bed, it makes me smile and happy to crawl under those neatly made covers.
+I can’t say that you may feel the same as I do, but when I go to my bedroom at the end of the day and see a neatly made bed, it makes me smile and excited to crawl under those neatly made covers.

 Plus, homemaking is a job!
-It’s your career and a very important one at that.
-You wouldn’t go to the office wearing a nightgown and a robe, right?
-So in a way, show some respect for yourself, your home, and your family, by at least changing into something other then your sleepwear.
+It’s your career and a significant one at that.
+You wouldn’t go to the office wearing a nightgown and a robe, am I right?
+So in a way, show some respect for yourself, your home, and your family, by at least changing into something other than your sleepwear.

-⇒Have a Cleaning Routine
+⇒Have a Cleaning Routine⇐

 When it comes to cleaning the house, have a rough routine.
 It’s not necessary to be strict about it, but knowing what you plan on doing each day will help you organize your schedule.
 Be sure to spread out cleaning tasks, so that you will have time to run errands, arrange appointments, work on your business, and if you have children, work around their routine or school schedule.